Our seminars and customized trainings are now available in a live interactive online format.

-What I’ve come to learn is that as educators we possess a great deal of knowledge about effective strategies, but we often do not know how best to match these to the specific needs of our students with backgrounds of traumatic stress and experiences.
+What I've come to learn is that as educators we possess a great deal of knowledge about effective strategies, but we often do not know how best to match these to the specific needs of our students with backgrounds of traumatic stress and experiences.
 We all know adversity is inevitable, but which of these adversities may create a traumatic experience?
 By recognizing the preconditions of trauma we can better equip students with resiliency skills, so they respond rather than react to these experiences.

 We will explore a framework for matching strategies to student needs.
 We will look at Trauma-Informed methods of strengthening the impact of our instruction and feedback, and for strengthening students' working memory, attention and executive functioning skills.
 In my experience each of these elements are critical for our students with a history of trauma.

 Please join me for a learning-rich day on this incredibly important topic!
 I cannot wait to share my resources and knowledge with you!

 P.S.
 Students who have experienced trauma need YOU, and they need you to respond with a variety of effective Trauma-Informed approaches.
 I hope you will take this opportunity to gain these essential tools.

 Who Should Attend

 Educators Serving Grades PK-12: General Education Teachers, Special Education Staff, Counselors, Instructional Assistants, Program Specialists, Title I Staff, School Psychologists, and Administrators